-- (1) (1) A party to an agreement, other than an agreement for a specified piece of work or for a period of time, may, except where he is prohibited by an enactment from doing so, terminate the agreement on the expiry of a notice given by him to the other party of his intention to terminate the agreement. - (2) The employer shall, at the time of notifying a worker of the termination of his employment, state the reason of such termination. - (3) Notice may be verbal or written and may, subject to subsection (4), be given at any reasonable time. - (4) Subject to any provision of an agreement, the length of the notice to be given under subsection (1) shall be of 30 days. - (5) Any party may, in lieu of giving notice of termination of agreement, pay to the other party the amount of remuneration the worker would have earned had he remained in employment during the period of notice. - (6) Any employer who - - (a) intends to reduce any number of workers or to close down his enterprise for reasons of an economic, technological, structural or similar nature; or - (b) (b)terminates the employment of a worker for any other reason, shall give written notice thereof to the Minister.
+- (1) Subject to section 36(1), a party to an agreement may, except where he is prohibited by an enactment from doing so, terminate the agreement on the expiry of a notice given by him to the other party of his intention to terminate the agreement. - (2) The employer shall, at the time of notifying a worker of the termination of his employment, state the reason of such termination.

+- (3) Notice may be verbal or written and may, subject to subsection (4), be given at any reasonable time. - (4) Subject to any provision of an agreement, the length of the notice to be given under subsection (1) shall be of 30 days. - (5) Any party may, in lieu of giving notice of termination of agreement, pay to the other party the amount of remuneration the worker would have earned had he remained in employment during the period of notice. - (6) Subject to section 39B(2), where an employer terminates the employment of a worker, he shall, on the date of the termination of the employment, give written notice of that fact to the Permanent Secretary.